mstksg/typelits-witnesses/README.md

 *negative* `Nat`.

 There are more advanced operations dealing with low-level machinery, as well, in the module.
+See module documentation for more detail.

 `GHC.TypeLits.List`
 -------------------

-Provides analogies of `KnownNat`, `SomeNat`, `natVal`, etc., to type-level lists of `KnownNat` instances.
+Provides analogies of `KnownNat`, `SomeNat`, `natVal`, etc., to type-level lists of `KnownNat` instances, and also singletons for iterating over type-level lists of `Nat`s and `Symbol`s.

 If you had `KnownNats ns`, then you have two things you can do with it; first, `natsVal`, which is like `natVal` but for type-level lists of `KnownNats`: